armory/documentation/_spinnaker/terraform_integration.md

 order: 141
 ---

-The following tutorial walks you through how to setup our Terraform integration and execute Terraform code stored in a GitHub repo as part of a Spinnaker pipeline.
-We'll assume that you're using Terraform to create and manage infrastructure on AWS.

 Note that the Terraform integration is in beta while we work on improving the user experience.

+{:.no_toc}
+## Overview

+Use Armory Spinnaker's Terraform Integration to integrate your infrastructure-as-code with Terraform workflow into your Spinnaker instance.
+Manage your application infrastructure as part of a Spinnaker pipeline.
+The following tutorials walk you through how to setup Armory's Terraform integration and execute Terraform code stored in a Git repo as part of a Spinnaker pipeline.
+The examples on this page describe a workflow for using Terraform to create and manage infrastructure on AWS.

+{:.no_toc}
+### Under the hood

+At the core of the Terraform Integration is the Terraformer service.
+This service is reponsible for fetching your Terraform projects from source and executing various Terraform commands against them.
+When a `terraform` stage starts, Orca submits the task to Terraformer and monitors it until completion.
+Once a task is submitted, Terraformer fetches your target project, runs `terraform init` to initialize the project, and then runs your desired `action` (`plan` or `apply`).
+If the task is successful, the stage gets marked successful as well.
+If the task fails, the stage gets marked as a failure and halts the pipeline.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.